SEXUAL ABUSERS IN OUR MIDST

 How a Future Sex Offender Found a Home in Two New York Boy Scout Troops

-Now that the CVA has been signed into law, some New York dioceses and child-serving institutions may file for bankruptcy or may create some sort of “claims process” for people with claims against them.
+Now that the CVA has been signed into law, some New York dioceses and other child-serving institutions may file for bankruptcy like the Rochester diocese did recently.
 If that happens, particularly a bankruptcy filing, you may have a very limited amount of time to file a claim.
 For example, after a bankruptcy is filed, the bankruptcy judge will usually issue a “bar date,” which is a deadline for people to file claims.
 The deadline can be as short as 4-6 months.
 If you fail to file a claim within that deadline, your claim will likely be forever “barred.”
 It is important you understand this may occur because the bankruptcy deadline may be shorter than the “window” passed by the New York legislature, which could be one or two years.

 If you were victimized by one of these individuals or others still unnamed, you will have a limited amount of time to seek justice.
 Contact us immediately at 888-811-8689 for help and advice.
 Time is running out.